Thank you kindly, Kati, for inviting me to guest post on your wonderful and informative site that helps nurses be the best they can be. I’m honored.

 9. If you are a nursing student, even better

-Work as a PCA in the hospital you want to get hired in as an RN.
-You almost certainly will get hired with your home field advantage.
+Work as a PCA in the hospital you want to get hired as an RN.
+You almost certainly will get hired with your home-field advantage.

 Smart nursing students understand that clinical rotations are a time to be seen, make contacts, and stand out.